Amunak/Shockies/README.md

 | `B <device> <intensity> <access key>` | `B 1 1 verysecret`  | `OK: B`                 | Triggers the beep on the collar.
 Note that `intensity` likely has no effect here.
 (The example would trigger the beep for the second device if you set the access key to `verysecret`.) |
 | `V <device> <intensity> <access key>` | `V 42 100`          | `OK: V`                 | Starts the vibration on the collar.
 (The example would start the vibration for the first device at 42% intensity, and only if there was no access key required.)                        |
 | `S <device> <intensity> <access key>` | `S 0 30 verysecret` | `OK: S`                 | Starts the shock on the collar.
 (The example would start the shock for the first device at 30% intensity, assuming the access key was set to `verysecret`.)                             |

+Note that a command cannot start with `ERROR:` or `INFO:` - these are reserved for responses and are not responded to.

 #### Other Responses
 | Response                    | Description                                                           |